schirmerchad/ConferenceApp/README.md

 <h1>Design Description</h1>
 <b>Task 1: Add Sessions to a Conference</b>
 To fulfill task #1, a session class was created as well several methods to support Session actions, such as creating and removing sessions.
 The Session class is defined in models.py.
 I did not go ahead and create a Speaker class.
 I chose to make the speaker attribute of eash session a ndb.StringProperty and structure my queries in that way.
 I would like to implement a Speaker class sometime in the future.
 I structured the Session class methods after the Conference methods and made sure that each Session is implemented as a child to a Conference.
-TypeOfSession uses the Enum property, like the t-shirt size in the Profile object, to store the value as an integer.
+TypeOfSession uses the Enum property, like the t-shirt size in the Profile object, to store the value as an integer. dateTime is modeled as a dateTime property to allow for chronological and date oriented ordering.
+The startTime is represented as a Time property to allow for similar sorting in natural chronological order.
 The supporting methods are defined in conferences.py.
 They are described briefly below:
 <ul>getConferenceSessions(websafeConferenceKey: Given a conference, return all sessions</ul>
 <ul>getConferenceSessionsByType(websafeConferenceKey, typeOfSession): Given a conference, return all sessions of a specified type (eg lecture, keynote, workshop)</ul>